 What does the Admissions Committee consider when reviewing my application?

 The Admission Committee looks for evidence of the ability to be successful in graduate school.
 There are no numerical formulas or absolute score/GPA used when evaluating applications.
 All of the information submitted is carefully considered so that the committee can get a clear picture of the applicant as a whole.
-Grades from past college/university work, test score(s), and letters of recommendation and/or personal statements where required, are taken into consideration.
+Grades from past college/university work, test score(s) and letters of recommendation and/or personal statements where required are all taken into consideration.

 Where do I send my transcripts?

-Send official transcript(s) from all schools attended, sent directly from the college/university, of all previous undergraduate and graduate course work (one per institution):
+Send official transcript(s) directly from the college/university for all previous undergraduate and graduate course work (one per institution):